-Geophagy, a term used to describe the process of parrots eating clay, is an interesting phenomenon.
-Scientists aren’t exactly sure why parrots ingest clay, but there are many theories to explore.
+Geophagy is a term used to describe the process of parrots eating clay.
+Scientists aren’t entirely sure why parrots ingest clay, but many theories exist.

-Parrots eat clay to increase their sodium levels, especially when food is scarce.
-This is most common during the breeding season when parrots need clay to ingest extra minerals to feed their young.
-Clay helps eliminate toxins from the body, allowing parrots to eat toxic foods without becoming ill.
+Experts believe that parrots eat clay to increase their sodium levels, especially when food is scarce.
+This is common during the breeding season when parrots need clay to get extra nutrients to feed their young.
+Clay removes toxins from the body, allowing parrots to eat toxic foods without falling ill.

-Clay provides essential nutrients when parrots can’t get them through their diet.
-During the rainy season in the rainforest, minerals like sodium get washed away.
-Clay is an alternative source of sodium.
+Clay also provides essential nutrients when parrots can’t get them through their diet.
+During the rainy season in the rainforest, minerals like sodium get washed away, and clay is an alternative source.

 Why Do Parrots Eat Clay?

-As we’ve touched upon, the reason why parrots eat clay is a bit of a mystery for scientists.
+As discussed, why parrots eat clay is a bit of a mystery to scientists.
 There are many theories, but none have been definitively proven.

-While more studies are needed to determine the exact reasoning behind parrots eating clay, current research suggests there are a few possible explanations:
+While more studies are needed to determine the exact reasoning behind parrots eating clay, current research suggests there are rational explanations:

 It’s thought that parrots ingest clay to protect against the effects of toxins in their diets.
-Parrots consume plant matter that’s toxic to other animals, especially when food availability is low during the dry seasons and they’re at risk of starvation.
+Parrots consume toxic plant matter, especially when food availability is low and they’re at risk of starvation.

-Clay licks allow parrots to eat nutritionally rich, toxic foods, such as seeds and unripe fruits.
+Clay licks allow parrots to eat nutritionally rich, toxic foods like seeds and unripe fruits.
 This is because the consumed clay binds to alkaloid toxins before they’re digested and reduces the effects of quinidine.
-As PubChem explains, this is a lethal alkaloid extracted from the bark of trees.
+As PubChem explains, quinidine is a lethal alkaloid extracted from the bark of trees.

 When birds are sick, clay can help settle their stomachs.
-Some clays contain kaolin, which is a soft, white clay that helps cure diarrhea and related sickness.
-It’s not absorbed into the bloodstream but absorbs toxins and makes diarrhea less watery.
+Some clays contain kaolin, a soft, white clay that clears up diarrhea and related sicknesses.
+Kaolin isn’t absorbed into the bloodstream but absorbs toxins and makes diarrhea less watery.

-Similarly, if parrots ingest clay for protection against toxins, they may eat clay after consuming them to prevent sickness and pain from occurring.
+Similarly, if parrots ingest clay for protection against toxins, they may eat clay after consuming them to prevent sickness and pain.

-A popular theory on why parrots eat clay is that it provides them with the essential minerals lacking from their plant-based diets.
+A popular theory on why parrots eat clay is that it provides them with the essential minerals lacking in their plant-based diets.